clstevenson/Coding-Quiz-Challenge/README.md

 - larger testbank of questions
 - user selection of the quiz length (number of questions)
 - display of time/dates with the high scores
+- allow user to quit during the quiz
+- if user's score is zero, don't prompt them for initials